-- The existence of "probable cause" shall be determined by the Associate Vice President for Student Life or designee. - A dated, written statement asserting that "probable cause" has been determined, signed by the Vice President for Student Life or designee shall be presented to the occupant or to the Area Coordinator or other University Housing official before the search is conducted.
+- The existence of "probable cause" shall be determined by the Associate Vice President/Dean of Students or designee. - A dated, written statement asserting that "probable cause" has been determined, signed by the Vice President for Student Affairs and Enrollment Management or designee shall be presented to the occupant or to the Area Coordinator or other University Housing official before the search is conducted.
 The search party shall include the Area Coordinator or other University Housing officials and shall take place no later than 24 hours after "probable cause" has been determined.